- Family and Parenting

-However, that dual-career families are potentially stressful should not to be denied.
+However, that dual-career families are potentially stressful should not be denied.

-A friend once warned me that children are geometric, rather than arithmetic, stressors.
+A friend once warned me that children are geometric, rather than arithmetic, stress.

 What that person meant was that a couple who has a child has added stress equivalent to two extra adults.

-A couple with one child who have another has multiplied.
+A couple with one child who has another has multiplied.